 That’s also how it works in Europe.
 The European Union (EU) was created to unite the European countries so that together they can compete with larger countries (like the US) economically and politically, as well as in matters of defense (with NATO).
 This “larger government” has been a benefit to Europe on the global stage where it makes much more sense for Europe to negotiate with the US or China than for Italy to do so, and where Europe might provide military aid to Ukraine more readily than Portugal.

-But EU countries are quite a bit more autonomous than US states—they set their own federal tax policies, develop their own childcare and school systems, and are responsible for managing their national healthcare systems (all managed at the federal level in the US)—often with quite utopian results.
+But EU countries are more autonomous than US states—they set their own federal tax policies, develop their own childcare and school systems, and are responsible for managing their national healthcare systems (all managed at the federal level in the US)—often with quite utopian results.
 If Europe has benefitted from becoming a larger entity like the US, I can’t help but wonder if the US could benefit from giving more power to our smaller entities, like the EU.

 Could a US state become a “utopian country,” just like the Nordic countries did?
 My state of Utah has a population of 3.3 million, not too far off from the population of Norway.
 Could we implement the same social democracy that has worked so well there?
 Could we adopt universal childcare, education, and healthcare at the state level?
 Without waiting around for the federal government to do so?